 General wholesaler: General wholesaler businesses buy items in bulk and resell them downstream.
 General wholesalers are more likely to work across different industries and have a wide range of product offerings.

 Specialty wholesaler: These wholesalers specialize in specific industries.
 They’re focused on one category, so they’re more likely to have expert knowledge of industry trends.
+Some of these categories may include artisan furniture and grocery.
 You’re more likely to encounter specialty wholesalers in fields that require licensing such as pharmaceuticals or medical equipment.

 What are the benefits of selling wholesale?